 Although quieter in the summer months, Megeve is a pleasant resort to visit all year round.
-Pretty much every other sport is also available, including mountain climbing, balloon trips, paragliding, mountain climbing, golf in the summer...there are various attractive walks for the less experienced that will help you see the best of the local countryside, such as the Javen Lake - ask at Megeve tourist office.
+Pretty much every sport is available, including mountain climbing, balloon trips, paragliding, mountain climbing, golf...there are various attractive walks for the less experienced that will help you see the best of the local countryside, such as the Javen Lake - ask at Megeve tourist office.

 At the Museum of the Upper Arly Valley you can learn of the life and history of the village, and peasant life here in centuries gone by.
 There is also a potager with medicinal and and culinary plants which grow in the mountains.

 In the winter of 1923/24 King Albert I of Belgium and Queen Elizabeth were guests at the Palace Hotel Mont d'Arbois and Megeve's international reputation was made.
 The jet set arrived.
 Other famous visitors included the Princess of Bourbon Parma and the Lacoste family.

 In 1938 a fashionable bar called Le Cintra opened in the Panorama hotel and the Paris jet set became frequent guests with Marcel Pagnol, Tino Rossi and Michele Morgan amongst them as well as singers such as Edith Piaf.

 After the war the manager of the Mont Blanc hotel, Georges Boisson, asked his Parisian friends to come and 're-look' the hotel.
 Jean Cocteau re-named the bar 'Les Enfants Terrible' and decorated it so well that it quickly got an international reputation.
 Following an article in Paris Match many famous people came for holidays.